StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 ## Write the PromQL query

-Go to the [metric explorer](/use/metrics/k8sTs-explore-metrics.md) of your Rancher Observability instance, http://your-stackstate-instance/#/metrics, and use it to query for the metric of interest.
+Go to the [metric explorer](/use/metrics/k8sTs-explore-metrics.md) of your SUSE Observability instance, http://your-stackstate-instance/#/metrics, and use it to query for the metric of interest.
 The explorer has auto-completion for metrics, labels, label values but also PromQL functions, and operators to help you out.
 Start with a short time range of, for example, an hour to get the best results.

 For the total number of replicas use the `kubernetes_state_deployment_replicas` metric.
 To make the charts shown for this metric representative for the time series data extend the query to do an aggregation using the `${__interval}` parameter: